 For example, you might take a closer look at whether a neighborhood fits your lifestyle.
 Is it close enough to shopping?
 To parks and recreational opportunities?
 Is the neighborhood close-knit?
 What types of individuals live in the community?
 Speak with local homeowners about their likes and dislikes.

 Calculate your potential commute time.
-That can add stress, and if you need to rely on public transportation, cost to your budget.
-If you have children, check local schools.
-A highly rated public school could save you thousands of dollars over a private one, although you may also want to consider property taxes; in some communities with outstanding public schools, property taxes may be as high as private school tuition.
+That can add stress and additional costs to your budget when you need to pay for gas and parking or for public transportation.
+If you have—or are planning to have—children, check local schools.
+A highly rated public school could save you thousands of dollars over a private one.
+However, when considering school districts, you may also want to consider property taxes; in some communities with outstanding public schools, property taxes may be as high as private school tuition.

-Visit the neighborhood at night; the atmosphere could be much different after dark.
+Finally, visit the neighborhood throughout the day, especially in the evening.
+The atmosphere could be much different after dark.
 You want to feel comfortable at all hours.

 3. Have a professional inspection

-Hire an unbiased construction expert to inspect the foundation, roof and other major structural components, along with electrical and plumbing systems.
-But stay involved with the process.
+Hire an unbiased construction expert or professional inspector to thoroughly inspect the foundation, roof and other major structural components, along with electrical and plumbing systems.
+But stay involved with the inspection process.
 Ensure that the contractor you hire is looking at hard-to-see areas.
 And don’t hesitate to ask questions.
 If you have concerns about something, it’s better to ask them before the sale is complete.

 One last tip: Avoid using inspectors recommended by the seller’s agent or employing someone who’s unqualified.
 That can result in a less thorough inspection, and in some cases, raise conflict-of-interest issues.